 Reality and the human minds

-I would really like to share my ideas about reality with you, because these ideas are among the most important few things I have learned in my life, and because in order to progress together, we have to gain a better understanding of reality and our perception of it.
+I would like to share my ideas about 'reality and the human minds' with you, because these ideas are among the most important things I have learned in my life, and because spreading this knowledge may reduce the amount of human conflicts a bit, if increasing clarity on what is really going on in our confusing world, can help.

 Reality and human virtual reality